nsryan/.github/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: Question or Discussion
-about: Use this when you have a question or want to have a discussion.
+about: Ask a question or start a discussion about this project
-title: ''
+title: "[QUESTION] "
-labels: ''
+labels: question
 assignees: ''

 ---

+## Question or Discussion Topic

+Please describe your question or the topic you want to discuss.

+## Details

+Provide any relevant details, context, or background information that might help others understand your question or discussion topic.

+## Additional Context

+Add any other context or screenshots about the question or discussion topic here.